rgwood/todo-macro/README.md

   = help: message: Tsk tsk.
 You missed your deadline.
 ```

-Think of `todo` like a reminder that actively forces your future self to deal with a problem.
+Think of `todo` as a reminder that actively forces your future self to deal with a problem.

 ## TODO for todo-macro